PardhuSreeRushiVarma20060119/PardhuSreeRushiVarma20060119/readme.md

 # 👋 Hi, I'm PardhuVarma!

 Welcome to my GitHub profile!
 I'm a passionate Learning Developer and Cybersecurity Enthusiast with a deep focus on web security and vulnerability analysis.
-I'm currently working on **The Nexus Project** - an AI-driven vulnerability analysis tool aimed at securing web applications, networks etc.

 ## 🚀 About Me

 I’m currently a **2ndYear Computer Science Student**, specializing in **Cybersecurity**.
 I'm continuously learning and applying my knowledge to real-world challenges, especially in penetration testing, ethical hacking, and application development.
 Im Still Learning a Lot New Things, Technologies, Im just a student so far with intrest in wide range of things.

-*The Nexus Project* is one of my key projects, where I integrate various tools like *Nikto*, *Metasploit*, and *Three.js (2D)*, along with backend technologies like *Node.js*, to build a robust security scanning platform.
-The goal is to provide web developers and security analysts with a visual, interactive, and AI-driven vulnerability analysis & simulated exploitation.

 - 💻 *Technologies I've learning, learned and working with:*
   - *Web Technologies*: HTML, CSS, JavaScript (Node.js), React, Electron.